 Some platforms limit the number of times you can run payroll, but not Gusto—we let you run payroll as many times as you need.
 Through Gusto, you can set up multiple pay rates and schedules to keep your contractors, full-time employees, hourly workers, and salaried staff happy.

 2. Simple free structure

-Choose from our four plans, each designed to support your business where it is right now.
+Choose from our pricing plans, each designed to support your business where it is right now.
 Our fee structure is straightforward, too.
 As your business grows, you pay just an additional $6 or $12 per employee.

 3. Hassle-free tax filing and payment

 At Gusto, our experts help ensure that you’re following local, state, and federal regulations.
 The payroll tax requirements a Texas business must pay can be completed from within our user-friendly dashboard.
 Federal, state, and local taxes are withheld automatically, and we send those payments on your behalf to the proper authorities.
 Many tax forms can be e-signed and e-filed within the platform, simplifying and streamlining the payroll process from A to Z.